superterrific/dana-byerly/src/notes/regaining-momentum.md

     <img src="/img/wp-app-store.jpg" alt="The data linked to you section of the WordPress iOS application.
 Contact info, search history, identifiers, diagnostics, user content, browsing history and usage data are listed as data linked to your identity and sent to WordPress." loading="lazy" />
   </picture>
   {% figcaption %}
-    Does WordPress really need all to collect all that data and link it to your identity to let you post to your own site?
+    Does WordPress really need to collect all that data and link it to your identity to let you post to your own site?
 No, it doesn't.
   {% endfigcaption %}
 {% endfigure %}